File Checksums: How to Protect From Corrupted Downloads

 Scary part?
 Your computer won't always warn you.
 A corrupted PDF might open but be missing pages.
 A broken software installer might run but crash later.
 An altered security tool could have malware baked in.

-What Is a Checksum?
+What is a checksum?

-A checksum is basically a unique fingerprint for a file.
+A checksum is basically a fingerprint for a file.
 It's a short string of characters (like a1b2c3d4e5f6...) that mathematically represents the entire file.

 If you have the original checksum (from the software publisher) and calculate the checksum of your downloaded file, they should match exactly.
 If they don't, something is wrong with your copy.